 5. Hollywood is all about trends and “what have you done lately”.
 So you will not want to admit to anything very old.
 Typically, actors take stuff OFF their resume that is no longer on television unless they were a recognizable star.
 If you still have a co-star on Shake It Up or Pretty Little Liars on the resume, it is time to dump them.
 It gives away that they were OLD (vs. fresh new hot talent).
 Just keep reminding yourself…this is a MARKETING TOOL.
 What impression does that info give to a CD?
 Leave Hannah Montana in their scrapbook, but not on their current resume.

-6. Avoid giving too many locations outside of New York or LA, (or the market you are seeking work in).
-If your resume screams “I live in the OC and I will have a 2 hr drive to get to auditions”, that is bad.
+7. Avoid giving too many locations outside of New York, Atlanta, or LA, (or the market you are seeking work in).
+If your resume screams “I live in the Kansas and I will have an 8 hour drive to get to work”, that is bad.
 Try to reword things so that it isn’t so obvious that you are from out of town.

 Conversely, you may decide not to put training on the resume if your child’s credits are so recognizable that classes are not a positive selling point.
 Sometimes it is better to let them think you are naturally gifted.
 Note: If your resume is going to be circulated in Los Angeles or New York , you will take off all direct or hinted information related to a talent competition.
 This includes awards and training from competition staff.